-Baker Mayfield is a Perfect Fit for the Buffalo Bills
+Baker Mayfield Is a Perfect Fit for the Buffalo Bills

 How to Secure Mayfield’s Services

-Unless Mayfield suffers an unfortunate hookwinking to hurt his draft stock, a la Laremy Tunsil, the Bills will need to utilize some of their draft capital to get into the top-six.
-Their most realistic trading partners being the New York Giants (2), Cleveland Browns (4) and Indianapolis Colts (6).
-According to Walter Football’s draft chart, (Brandon) Beane would need to dish out the team’s two first rounders, along with an additional pick (or two) to get into that “sweet spot”.
+Unless Mayfield suffers an unfortunate hoodwinking to hurt his draft stock, a la Laremy Tunsil, the Bills will need to utilize some of their draft capital to get into the top-six.
+Their most realistic trading partners being the New York Giants (second), Cleveland Browns (four) and Indianapolis Colts (six).
+According to Walter Football’s draft chart, Beane would need to dish out the team’s two first rounders, along with an additional pick (or two) to get into that “sweet spot”.

 Bills’ Other Needs Take a Backseat